langgenius/dify-docs/en/advanced/datasets/README.md

 ### Integrate into Applications

-Once the knowledge is ready, it needs to be integrated into the application.
+Once the knowledge base is ready, it needs to be integrated into the application.
 When the AI application processes will automatically use the associated knowledge content as a reference context.

 1. Go to the application - Prompt Arrangement page
 2. In the context options, select the knowledge you want to integrate